 A meandering gradual climb up a wooded valley takes me to the border with Serbia.
 I bump into an Italian dude Cento who it turns out rode Single Speed CX European Champs in Brighton.
 We yo-yo all the way to the border controls.
 Quick and easy through the Bulgarian side but the Serbian border guard disappears with our passports into an office.
 Returning he hands me my passport silently but from what I can make out he is telling Cento that Italian girls are hot.
 There’s a clutch of riders sitting outside a bar in the town before the start of the CP2 parcours.
 Cento and I join them and order food.
 Josh appears.
 He also stayed in Sofia last night but further south than me.
 I saw his dot was still translucent when I left but I honestly thought he would have caught me before now.
 We catch up while Cento heads off to the CP2 parcours shortly before me.
 These next few hours are going to be difficult, two mountain summits and most of it off-road so I buy some emergency food from the shop across the street.

 I see ahead Cento just as the tarmac turns to gravel and the road rises.
 Seeing as he’s done the CX champs I decide to watch his line and follow the tyre tracks visible in the gravel and mud.
 Somewhere Josh flies past, young lightweight sod.
-The climb is long but I’m enjoying it, the gravel isn’t too bad and the views good [you’ll have to take my word for this as the photos are on the broken phone], well they are until I ride into mist at the top.
+The climb is long but I’m enjoying it, the gravel isn’t too bad and the views good [you’ll have to take my word for this as the photos are on a broken phone yet to be explained], well they are until I ride into mist at the top.
 My butt is hurting, I’ve definitely taken some skin off over the last couple of days.
 Over the top I find Josh with his bike on the ground, the rear wheel out and an inner tube strewn across the gravel.
 I stop to chat and eat some food before the next climb.
 The descent is tricky and I ride as light as possible to avoid puncturing, hover just above the saddle, knees as suspension, hold the bars loosely, let the bike find it’s own line.
 I hear the front wheel dink a couple of rocks.
 Not a sound I want to hear.

 The next climb to Besna Kobila is utterly hateful.
 A short steep bit of tarmac dumps me onto gravel where the gradient pitches about all over the place.
 The front wheel dives into sand almost throwing me off.
 The gravel becomes rocks and I get off and walk.
 What feels like an eternity of hike-a-bike later I’m at the summit in dark cold drizzle.
 Josh has caught up with me again but seems to be in a bad place.
 He’s talking about scratching and sleeping on the mountain.
 I tell him there’s no way he’s staying up here, he needs to get off the mountain and leave any thoughts of scratching to the morning after some sleep.
 Turns out we’ve both booked rooms at the same hotel in the village at the bottom of the mountain close to CP2.
 We layer up and walk the rubble and sand section together down to where the tarmac starts again.
 If it had been daylight still this might have been rideable but in the pitch black of night it’s not worth the risk.
 Many riders pass us pushing bikes on their way to the top, poor bastards.
 Once we hit the tarmac I make sure Josh is OK and say I’m going to head down off the mountain.